 Biographic Sketch of the Ministry of Daniel Solberg

-Having received a call to serve in the suburban North Hills of Pittsburgh, at Nativity Lutheran Church, Solberg proceeded to expand the congregation’s membership by 40%, gaining recognition as the fastest growing congregation in the Pittsburgh area.
-He also served on the governing body, the Executive Board of the Lutheran Synod, the youngest to hold such elected position, and chaired a capital campaign in support of the synod’s outdoor ministry camp.
+Having received a call to serve in the suburban North Hills of Pittsburgh at Nativity Lutheran Church, Solberg proceeded to expand the congregation’s membership by 40%, gaining recognition as the fastest growing congregation in the Pittsburgh area.
+He also served on the governing body of the Executive Board of the Lutheran Synod – the youngest to hold such elected position – and chaired a capital campaign in support of the synod’s outdoor ministry camp.

 During the late years of the 1970s, massive changes in the economic landscape of Pittsburgh, engineered by a disinvestment policy of major banking and corporate interest in Pittsburgh, put thousands of steel workers and supporting service workers in the unemployment lines of the Steel Valleys around Pittsburgh.
 Their cries were muted by the powerful of Pittsburgh who used the opportunity to refashion this historic labor union stronghold into an “upscale” corporate city.
 Pastor Solberg, along with others pastors and congregations, heard the cries, engaged the sufferings, and ministered as best as possible.
 The social tragedy was more than local churches could handle, and so efforts were made to engage the powerful of Pittsburgh to help in this crisis.
 When these efforts were rebuffed, Solberg and these other pastors and congregations, along with affected labor unionist began an 8 year campaign to “prophetically” speak and enact the call for justice and remediation for the tens of thousands of victims of economic disinvestment.

 On Pentecost Sunday 2008, Pastor Solberg led Saint Paulus in a bold move.
-It left the safety of its “home” base, walked down Eddy St. four blocks, and set up an itinerate ministry in the Fillmore District of San Francisco, a district which had been called the “Harlem of the West”, but because of policy and development issues, had been forced into gentrification.
-Capitalizing on a relationship forged with the St John Coltrane African American Church early in Solberg’s tenure at Saint Paulus, the congregation worshipped in the Coltrane storefront, and rented another storefront as its “business” office just off Fillmore St. During this time in Saint Paulus’ ministry, Pastor Solberg coined and cultivated a self-designation as a “church without walls”.
+The church left the safety of its home base, walked four blocks down Eddy St. and set up an itinerate ministry in the Fillmore district of San Francisco, an area that had been called the “Harlem of the West,” but because of policy and development issues, had been forced into gentrification.
+Capitalizing on a relationship forged with St John Coltrane African American Church early in Solberg’s tenure at Saint Paulus, the congregation worshiped in the Coltrane storefront and rented another storefront as its “business” office just off Fillmore St. During this time in Saint Paulus’ ministry, Pastor Solberg coined and cultivated a self-designation as a “church without walls.”
 Ministry was done in restaurants and civic spaces, the estranged residents of this gentrifying community became a focus of advocacy, and the doors of the congregation were wide open to mostly homeless and marginalized.
-Saint Paulus grew in its ministry experience untethered from “bricks and mortar”.
+Saint Paulus grew in its ministry experience untethered from “bricks and mortar.”

 With the convening of two dynamics, the first being physical growth of the congregation and the second being the disaffection of redevelopment forces to Saint Paulus’ presence in the Fillmore, it became clear that effective ministry needed to be pursued in a new location.
-In 2013 after a significant renovation, Pastor Solberg led the congregation to a new storefront on Polk St. in San Francisco, a business intensive neighborhood, with high volume traffic.
+In 2013 after a significant renovation, Pastor Solberg led the congregation to a nearby, new storefront on Polk St. within a business intensive neighborhood, surrounded by high volume food and vehicle traffic.
 The move provided an opportunity to expand the diversity and character of the congregation.

-Over the course of Pastor Solberg’s ministry in San Francisco, great efforts have been made to enable collective ministry among the congregations of the area.
+Over the course of Pastor Solberg’s leadership in San Francisco, great efforts have been made to enable collective ministry among the congregations of the area.
 As Dean of the San Francisco Conference regular text studies were sponsored, conference church interaction was fostered, even an invitation to financially underwrite an experiment in cooperation failed.
-But in 2011 Solberg joined with two nonprofit corporation which served the same population as Saint Paulus and created SFCARES, an independent nonprofit which coordinated the social outreach to the underserved of San Francisco.
-Since its inception, SFCARES has sponsored urban gardening efforts, Vision programs, food preparation for hungry seniors, AIDS/HIV related support, among others.
-Over the course of the past several years SFCARES has welcomed into its partnership three additional congregations, and has acquired significant associations in the public sphere.
+But in 2011 Solberg joined with two nonprofit corporation which served the same population as Saint Paulus and created SF CARES, an independent nonprofit which coordinated the social outreach to the under-served of San Francisco.
+Since its inception, SF CARES has sponsored urban gardening efforts, Vision programs (free eye tests and prescription glasses), food preparation for hungry seniors and AIDS/HIV related support, among others.
+Over the course of the past several years SF CARES has welcomed into its partnership three additional congregations and has acquired significant associations in the public sphere.
 Finally, a cooperative success story.

-After years of navigating the City’s commissions, agencies, and regulators, a development project inked and adopted in 2011 that would return Saint Paulus to its original site at Gough and Eddy Sts. in San Francisco, finally appears ready for groundbreaking.
-The deal struck will provide much needed housing in San Francisco and a 10,000 square foot commercial condominium that will be the new home for the congregation, a full twenty three years after the fire that destroyed its historic church building and in satisfaction of the call mandate issued 17 years ago.
+After years of navigating the city’s commissions, agencies and regulators, a development project inked and adopted in 2011 would return Saint Paulus to its original site at Gough and Eddy Sts., a ground breaking and long awaited feat.
+The deal struck was designed to provide much needed housing in San Francisco plus a 10,000 square foot commercial condominium that would be the new home for the congregation.
+This would come a full 23 years following the fire that destroyed its historic church building and in satisfaction of the call mandate issued 17 years earlier.

-Many have fled the struggle, but for those who have endured, and the many who have joined have been deeply blessed.
-It has not been an easy path, but it has been a discipleship path in and through which we have learned to follow God’s lead.
-Among the plain fruits of Pastor Solberg’s ministry the congregation has transformed its ministry from a “bricks and mortar” focus to neighborhood engagement, its property holdings into both financial security and community housing, its perspective from a “lone ranger” church to a collaboration seeking community; its worship to include the lives of its participants; and a deep abiding commitment to the poor and disenfranchised of San Francisco.
+Many have fled the struggle, but for those who have endured and the many who have joined, all have been deeply blessed.
+It has not been an easy path, but it has been a discipleship road in and through which we have learned to follow God’s lead.
+Among the plain fruits of Pastor Solberg’s ministry the congregation has transformed its church spirit from a “bricks and mortar” focus to neighborhood engagement, its property holdings into both financial security and community housing, its perspective from a “lone ranger” church to a collaboration seeking community; its worship to include the lives of its participants and a deep abiding commitment to the poor and disenfranchised of San Francisco.

 There are challenges ahead, but there are resources which have emerged throughout this past decade, both material and spiritual, from which greater works than these will arise.

-Pastor Solberg was ordained to the Lutheran ministry in 1975 and has been the Pastor of Saint Paulus Lutheran Church since 1999.
-Over the course of his 46 years of ministry, he served congregations in Donora, PA (Trinity), New Stanton, PA (St Mark), Allison Park, PA (Nativity), Pittsburgh.
-PA (East Liberty), and San Lorenzo (Christ).
-He was born and raised in Sioux Falls, SD, attended high school in Greenville, PA, earned his BA at Gettysburg College, and his MDiv at the Divinity School at Yale University.
+Pastor Solberg was ordained to the Lutheran ministry in 1975 and has been the Pastor of Saint Paulus Lutheran church since 1999.
+Over the course of his 46 years of ministry, he served congregations in Donora, PA (Trinity), New Stanton, PA (St Mark), Allison Park, PA (Nativity), Pittsburgh, PA (East Liberty), and San Lorenzo (Christ).
+He was born and raised in Sioux Falls, SD, attended high school in Greenville, PA, earned his BA at Gettysburg College and his MDiv at the Divinity School at Yale University.
 Pastor Solberg is married to Barbara Robbins.
-In their twenty five years of marriage they have raised five children, and now enjoy a growing number of grandchildren, four at the moment.
-He has served as a member of the Executive Board of the Western Pennsylvania-West Virginia Synod of the LCA, Dean of the San Francisco Conference of Lutheran Churches, and currently serves as President of SFCARES (a collaborative ministry organization assisting the marginal and underserved population of San Francisco).
-Pastor Solberg gained national notoriety from his involvement in the Denominational Ministry Strategy (1982-present) when advocating on behalf of unemployed Pittsburgh steel workers led to his dismissal from the ministerial roster of the Lutheran Church (1985).
-He was subsequently reinstated in 1994, and relocated to the San Francisco Bay area.
+In their 25 years of marriage they have raised five children and now enjoy a growing number of grandchildren.
+He has served as a member of the Executive Board of the Western Pennsylvania – West Virginia Synod of the LCA, Dean of the San Francisco Conference of Lutheran Churches and currently serves as President of SF CARES (a collaborative ministry organization assisting the marginal and under-served population of San Francisco).
+Pastor Solberg gained national notoriety from his involvement in the Denominational Ministry Strategy (1982 – present) when advocating on behalf of unemployed Pittsburgh steel workers led to his dismissal from the ministerial roster of the Lutheran Church (1985).
+He was subsequently reinstated in 1994 and relocated to the San Francisco Bay area.
 In addition to his ministerial service, Pastor Solberg facilitates men’s groups for Peace Creations, a domestic violence counseling provider for Alameda County, California.